CyberSecuritySacramento/cybersecsac/index.md

 ---

 # About
-A group in the greater Sacramento County area for hackers, makers, tinkerers and security enthusiats/professionals to meet and share projects/ideas.
-Current Leaders are Echo419 and [Kali Jackson](https://twitter.com/radicalkjax).
+A group in the greater Sacramento County area for hackers, makers, tinkerers and security enthusiasts/professionals to meet and share projects/ideas.
+Current leaders are Echo419 and [Kali Jackson](https://twitter.com/radicalkjax).

 # Location
 Sacramento, California